23andMe hits $1.5B pre-money valuation in latest huge funding round

 U.S. House of Representatives passes new bipartisan self-driving car bill

 Following up on the news of 23andMe’s huge upcoming financing round, TechCrunch has learned that the company is raising the new financing at a $1.5 billion pre-money valuation.
+This compares to a $1 billion valuation in its last private round.

 Dan Primack over at Axios reported the same thing this morning, but we’ve heard from our sources the number is indeed accurate.
 TechCrunch first reported that 23andMe is raising around $200 million in a new financing round led by Sequoia, with Fidelity also looking to participate.
 23andMe, an 11-year-old startup (if we can call it that at this point), now looks like it will continue to run as a private company for some time.